paw-lu/dressup/docs/index.rst

 Usage
 -----

-There are two primary ways to use Dress up— as a command-line tool, or as Python library.
+There are two primary ways to use Dress up—as a command-line tool, or as Python library.

 Command-line usage